isomerpages/mci-m3/_community-of-success/Our Pulse/Education.md

 to a week.
 In 2019, MENDAKI, together with the support of community partners, transformed Raikan Ilmu into a month-long campaign of fun-filled activities for all.</p>
+<p></p>
+<h3><strong>Masyarakat Gemilang Conference</strong></h3>
+<p>Masyarakat Gemilang Conference a platform for community leaders, professionals,
+and youths to come together to discuss the issues faced by the community, to come up with fresh ideas, and recommit themselves to the continuing patient work that has helped the community to come so far.</p>
+<p></p>
 <h3><strong>Related Content</strong></h3>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.beritaharian.sg/setempat/skim-ttfs-bantu-dua-siswazah-capai-kejayaan-cemerlang" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Placeholder image" src="/images/education1.png"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Anugerah Cemerlang MENDAKI</div><div class="isomer-card-description">Musa Ahmad Dahlan, 28, attributes a large part of his academic success to MENDAKI’s support.</div><div class="isomer-card-link">Read more on Musa's story</div></div></a>